About the Hungarian Wirehaired Vizsla

 Hunter, Pointer, Retriever

-The Wirehaired Vizsla is the poor man's hunting dog.
-They do it all- find the birds, point, then retrieve fallen game.
+The Wirehaired Vizsla is the do it all hunting dog- find the birds, point, then retrieve fallen game.
 They are mostly used on upland birds (pheasant, quail, chukar, etc), but are also competent hunters and blood trackers for rabbit, fox, and deer.
 Their wire coat was developed to help them tolerate cooler weather and retrieve in icy waters.
 Developed out of the smooth Vizsla, the German Wirehaired Pointer, Pudelpointer, and possibly a few other breeds, the Wirehaired Vizsla is its own breed and cannot be crossed with the smooth Vizsla.

 Described as a medium sized hunting dog, the Hungarian Wirehaired Vizsla is a loyal, trainable, active companion.
 Balanced and robust, the HWV differs from its smooth-coated cousin in both heavier bone substance and the characteristic dense wire coat.
 This weather resistant coat must feature facial furnishings, especially the beard and eyebrows.
 The breed standard does not specify weight limits for the HWV, but there are specifications for height.
 Males must be between 23-25 inches at the shoulder, while females are 21.5-23 inches.
 Generally speaking, males average 55-65 lbs and females average 45-55 lbs, though it is not unusual to find examples over or under these sizes.
 The full AKC standard can be found here.